How to choose the best clothes dryer

 - Don't need to be vented or ducted outdoors – just crack a window

-- Expensive – often double the price of vented dryers
+- Expensive – often double the price of vented clothes dryers

 - Energy efficient – cheap to run